 As one of the most alluring island chains in the world, Hawaii is known for its spectacular natural beauty.
-With massive volcanoes, perfect beaches, and crystal blue oceans, it’s not difficult to see why Hawaii is such a popular vacation spot.
+With massive volcanoes, perfect beaches, and crystal blue oceans, and warm people with their welcoming Aloha spirit it’s not difficult to see why Hawaii is such a popular vacation spot.

 Before jumping into the list of best golf courses in Hawaii, let’s talk about what makes Hawaii golf so unique in the first place.